hjalmers/angular-generic-table/README.md

 ## Column visibility

 You can implement your own control for toggling column visibility, either bind directly to the settings array and alter the visibility property directly or create an object to hold the values until your ready to update.
 Don't forget to call 'redraw()' when you want the table to update ie. `(click)="myTable.redraw()"`

+## Export to CSV

+Export table data to CSV and optionally pass a file name.
+Please note that the table exports data after sort order, filters and global search have been applied.
+In case you use the lazy load feature you'll have to implement the export server-side.

+Define custom export value for individual columns by declaring a custom export function in the fields array, ie. you might want the export one value but display/render another in the table ex. export 100000 as a number but display it as a string 1 000 000,00 in the table.

+Turn of export for individual columns by setting column setting property `export` to `false`.

+**Usage:**
+`(click)="myTable.exportCSV('custom-file-name')"`

 ## Pagination